 Here at nibs.com, we're able to provide the added value of the inspection, testing, and tuning process we conduct on each pen before it is shipped - see our nib set-up and optimization page for more details.
 We're also able to provide nib customizations that can address the special needs of artists, calligraphers, or just anyone who has very particular and personalized needs from their writing instrument.

 As the end user, ask yourself whether you're looking for a pen that will write as smoothly as possible with a consistent, unvarying line, or whether you're willing to sacrifice some smoothness for a stock or customized nib that will provide line-width variation and a more distinctive, personalized result.
 There are also some customizations, such as a regrind to Stub, that can often provide a happy median between the two approaches.

 Once you've decided what you want to end up with on the page, the next step in finding the best fountain pen for yourself will be deciding on which brand and model.
 At that point, the variables are aesthetics, feel, and pricing.
 Browse our new pen offerings to find the pen brands whose designs appeal to you most.
 Most pen bodies are made from resin, wood, celluloid, or ebonite - you may find that a particular material is most appealing to you.
-And you can view our pen measurements chart to find pens in the size range that is most comfortable for you.

 Any pen we offer can be made to write superbly, but pricing will vary depending on the materials used and whether the pen is produced in an artisanal or more standardized process.
 Our sale prices for quality fountain pens can range from as low as $140 for pens produced using high quality resins (see Great Pens For Under $200 for some suggestions), to literally thousands or tens of thousand dollars for the most elaborate hand-painted Maki-e pens from companies such as Danitrio, Nakaya, and Pilot-Namiki.